rjawesome/codelingolesson/sorting.md

 ```

-## Heap Sort Hack:
+## Sorting Hack:
-Write a heap sort program that sorts an ArrayList<Country> in decreasing order so that the largest country is at the beginning of the array (Create your own Country class with size).
+Write a insertion or selection sort program that sorts an ArrayList<Country> in decreasing order so that the largest country is at the beginning of the array (Create your own Country class with size).
 Use a Comparator.
+### Bonus Hack:
+Use heap sort to do the above